bhstark2/latency/report.md

 water to slow down (akin to congestion notification).
-Whether as a result of noticing water spilling over the top of the funnel or receiving a signal from the person holding the funnel to slow down, the person then begins to reduce the volume of their pour.
-As the incoming flow of water moderates, and the volume between input and output equalizes, the water level in the funnel (buffer) can then begin to drain.
+Whether as a result of noticing water spilling over the top of the funnel or receiving a signal from the person holding the funnel to slow down, the person then begins to reduce the rate of their pour.
+If the incoming flow of water slows down such that the flow rate between input and output equalizes, the water level in the funnel (buffer) then stabilizes.
+If the input flow rate becomes less than the output flow rate, then the water level (buffer) begins to decline.

 There will always be a constrained link on an Internet path, due to its packet-based design which means in part that it does not create